- What is Unemployment Insurance?

 If you are eligible, you can get between 12 and 24 weeks of UI benefits during one benefit year.
 How many weeks you get UI depends on the state average unemployment rate at the time you file.

-RECENT CHANGE: Based on Kentucky’s current unemployment rate, if you file a new UI claim and qualify for benefits on or after January 1, 2023, you can receive a maximum of 12 weeks of benefits.
+RECENT CHANGE: Based on Kentucky’s current unemployment rate, if you file a new UI claim and qualify for benefits on or after January 1, 2023, you can only receive a maximum of 12 weeks of benefits.
 This is part of the new UI law.
 If you are currently receiving UI, you should contact your regional Kentucky Career Center or call the Unemployment Call Center to if this change effect you.

 Traditional UI benefits are paid every other week and the maximum benefit amount is $626 per week.